Adroiti/docs-for-code-review-tools/Pylint-astroid-error.md

 ## Description

 Used when an unexpected error occurred while building the Astroid representation.
 This is usually accompanied by a traceback.
-Please report such errors !.
+Please report such errors!

 ## Further Reading